stpddream/STQiang/out/artifacts/STQiang_jar/README.txt

-STQiang 0.12 beta5 No Paper Due Edition
+STQiang 0.12 beta5 No Midterm Edition
 =========================================================================
 Please do NOT distrubute.
 Thanks!